-Figure .
-Video and sign interpreter layout (on the left overlay example and on the right a side-by-side example)
+Figure 6.
+Video and sign interpreter layout (on the left an overlay example and on the right a side-by-side example)

-The second interactive application was a virtual 3D sign language interpreter for a limited vocabulary and for selected domains of use, like emergency notifications, weather forecasts, traffic announcements, schedule changes, delays etc. The virtual interpreter was developed in the scope of another project and is in this experiment used only as an example of an interactive service, intended for user experience evaluation.
+The second interactive application that was used for testing the UEQ SSL was a virtual 3D sign language interpreter for a limited vocabulary and for selected domains of use, like emergency notifications, traffic announcements, schedule changes, delays, or as in the case of the pilot study the domain of weather forecast.
+The virtual interpreter was developed in the scope of another project and is in the present study used only as an example of an interactive service, intended for user experience evaluation.
 This application allowed for the same functionalities and options as the first one, allowing the participants to adjust the virtual interpreter's position, size, and layout.
 Additionally, the option to toggle subtitles was added by pressing the blue button on the TV remote control.
 The participants were able to evaluate the virtual interpreter's understandability, attractiveness, novelty, etc. using the UEQ method.
-Figure shows examples of different layouts of a virtual interpreter for the weather forecast domain.
+Figure 7 shows examples of two different layouts of a virtual interpreter for the weather forecast domain.
+Based on initial preliminary studies it was expected that the UEQ results for the adjustable interpreter could be too good so the second experiment, a virtual interpreter, with lower acceptance level and consequently with lower UEQ results expected was added to the pilot testing.
+There is a plethora of research projects on designing and using virtual sign language interpreters as well as studies on acceptance and attitude of targeted groups.
+Based on recent studies on acceptance and attitude towards virtual sign language interpreters, showing that virtual interpreters are still not fully accepted by deaf and hard of hearing community, a virtual interpreter has been selected to intentionally acquire worse results of user experience [37].
+For the UEQ SSL it is important to be accurate in good and bad user experience evaluation results, and in this perspective second solution with virtual interpreter was added.
+Both developed solutions were used only as a service to be evaluated with the UEQ SSL within the pilot study and as such are not a subject of the study itself.